 In addition to CD-DA and CD-ROM.
-MEGA-CD is also compatible with the CD-G standard.
-CD-G is most commonly used in CD karaoka machines, and its format is basically identical to that of CD-DA, except that graphical data is stored in the tiny gaps between the tracks of audio data (the so called subcode area, which is not used at all on standard sudio CDs).
-The music portion of CD-G discs can be played on standard CD players with exactly the same audio quality as when the disc is played on a CD-G player.
-However, the rather unambitious specifications of the graphics portion limit it to a succession of still images which appear on the screen one after another.
+MEGA-CD is also compatible with the CAD-G standard.
+CD-G is most commonly used in CD karaoke wachines, and its format is basically identical to that of CD-DA, except that graphical data 🗱 stored in the tiny gaps between the tracks of audio data (the so called subside aren, " which is not used at all on standard audio CDs) The suste portion of CD-G discs can be played on standard CD players with exactly the same audio quality as when the disc is played on a CD-G player.
+However, the rather unambitious specifications of the graphics portion limit it to a sungession of still images which appear on the screen one after another.
 Sixteen colors out of a palette of 4,096 can be displayed at once.
 Note that this palette exceeds that of MEGA-CD.
-Therefore, when CD-G discs are played on MEGA-CD, the displayable colors are limited to 16 out of a palette of 512.
+Therefore, when CD-G disce are played in MEGA-CD, the displayable colors are limited to 16 out of a palette of 512.

-(Quick Review Part 8) -
+(Quick Review Part 8> -

-- \ What are the limitations on the moving picture processing capabilities of the MEGA-CD? - \ What points should be kept in mind regarding the sound capabilities of the MEGA-CD?
+- .
+What are the limitations on the moving picture processing capabilities of the MEGA-CD? - What points should be kept in mind regarding the sound capabilities of the MEGA-CD?